ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Evaluation

 The target group consists of individuals familiar with the ORKG who have created at least one comparison.
 Participants were recruited through an open call and convenience sampling, with participation being voluntary.
-Each session lasts approximately 60 minutes and follows a structured procedure: \begin{enumerate} \item Introduction to the workflow, questionnaire, and experiment document. \item 5-10 minutes for participants to read the provided document. \item Completion of initial questionnaire pages, collecting demographic information and baseline data. \item Participants proceed through the two stages of the workflow, responding to related questionnaire items while engaging in the Think-Aloud method~\cite{van_someren_think_1994}. \item Completion of the SUS and provision of general feedback. \end{enumerate}
+Each session lasts approximately 60 minutes and follows a structured procedure: \begin{enumerate} \item Introduction to the workflow, questionnaire, and experiment document. \item 5-10 minutes for participants to read the provided document. \item Completion of initial questionnaire pages, collecting demographic information and baseline data. \item Participants proceed through the two stages of \textit{ExtracTable}, responding to related questionnaire items. \item Completion of the SUS and provision of general feedback. \end{enumerate}